Section 1: After World War I

 The demand for oil was boosted by the rise of civil aviation in these decades.
 The western European countries pioneered this development, with the spread of air services, first within Europe and later (from the late 20s) along transcontinental routes as the imperial powers developed their lines of communication with their colonies.
 Such airlines as the Dutch KLM and Britain’s Imperial Airways (ancestor of today’s British Airways) had their origin.
 At first the airliners were simply converted World War I bombers, but later elegant, specially designed aircraft took to the skies.
 As compared with that other form of long-distance travel, the ocean-going liner, the airlines cut times from weeks to days.

 The United States was a little later in developing its own air services, but it soon more than caught up.
 It was here that the most advanced airliner of these decades, the Douglas DC 3, was developed; and airlines such as United, American and Delta grew to maturity.
-For overseas travel, Pan Am was a pioneering airline, especially in the field of flying boast, the most luxurious form of heavier-than-air travel at that time.
+For overseas travel, Pan Am was a pioneering airline, especially in the field of flying boats, the most luxurious form of heavier-than-air travel at that time.

-The promise of aviation was made clear to all by spectacular flights made by such pilots as Charles Lindberg, who flew non-stop across the Atlantic from New York to Paris in 1927, and Amelia Earhart, who was the first women to conduct long-distance flights, in the 1930s.
+The promise of aviation was made clear to all by spectacular flights made by such pilots as Charles Lindberg, who flew non-stop across the Atlantic from New York to Paris in 1927, and Amelia Earhart, who was the first woman to conduct long-distance flights, in the 1930s.

 The decades between the wars also saw the brief heyday of the airship, with the German Zeppelin company leading the way.
 This mammoths of the sky promised to rival the ocean-going liner for luxury and elegance, but the tragic end of the Hindenburg, near New York in 1937, when 36 people lost their lives, put an end to these developments.